 The chart on the bottom left combines both charts and gives photos per year and month.
 Christmas time each year is noticeable again (and increasing each year) but I also have yearly photos in April from my birthday.

-Photos by Weekday and Time of Day
+By Weekday and Time of Day

 I was particularly interested in when I take most photos, i.e. which weekday or time of day.
 The bottom right chart clearly highlights Saturday as my photo day of choice.
 Makes sense since that’s when most exciting things happen.
 Friday and Sunday, too, stand out from the regular workdays.